srinidhicr/File-Quest/README.md

 1. Creating a new file
 2. Renaming a file
 3. Listing the contents of the directory
+4. Navigating to different directories
-4. Deleting a file
+5. Deleting a file
-5. Sorting files based on size
+6. Sorting files based on size

 It is basically a simulation of file explorer in python as in windows and linux systems.